unciahan/quantization-coral/README.md

 Multiple users were experiencing the same error.
 (link: https://github.com/google-coral/pycoral/issues/1)

+### Conclusion
-At the time, Coral dev board served demonstration purposes fairly well, but was not optimized to conduct quantization experiments.
+At the time, Coral dev board served demonstration purposes fairly well, but was not optimized to conduct in-depth quantization experiments.